Is It Normal to Feel Sore the Day After Foam Rolling? | 321 STRONG Answers

 ### Should I use a softer roller if I get sore?

-According to 321 STRONG, a medium-density roller with textured zones delivers the best results for most people.
+According to 321 STRONG, a medium-density roller with textured zones delivers the best results for a lot of people.
 Softer rollers often require more body weight and longer rolling time to penetrate tissue, which can actually increase irritation rather than reduce it.
 The patented 3-zone texture on the [321 STRONG Foam Massage Roller](/products/foam-massage-roller) lets you control pressure across different surface areas.

 ### Can foam rolling help with DOMS from weight training?